chunmingwang/MDIScintillaControl/README.md

 MDIScintilla like text editor based on the Scintilla project.

-This project needs to rely on MDINotepad
+This project needs to rely on MDINotepad and MDIScintilla

 ![image](https://user-images.githubusercontent.com/35757455/194972207-efa98011-520c-4ab0-82c2-ae5020062164.png)